nhungpham1707/CUTnRUN/README.md

 fasta genome and bowtie2index for hg38 are included in data folder

 # How to run
 The pipeline is not completely automatic.
 Adapting the steps to your experiment before running.
 The first 6 steps in module 1 are automatic.
 In module 4, a sample sheet need to be generated.
 Example sample sheet can be found in the data folder.
+Variables in module 7 need to be adapted to your experiment.

 The main script is run_pipeline.sh.
 Read the script carefully and modify wherever needed as mentioned in the script.